 Avoid innovating in isolation to keep costs down and be mindful of where your business revenue comes from, taking care not to overlook advisors and relationship managers.

-Engage representatives across the breadth of your business and map internal as well as external journeys to secure a 360-degree view, which is essential to driving business-wide efficiencies, optimum insights and the tools that advisors need to service clients effectively as their needs and circumstances evolve.
-Nominate a stakeholder within your organisation to act as client lifecycle management (CLM) technology partner.
-Within this role they should operate as a conductor, rather than just another siloed vendor.
+Engage representatives across the breadth of your business and map internal as well as external journeys to secure a 360-degree view, which is essential to driving business-wide efficiencies, optimum insights, and the tools that advisors need to service clients effectively as their needs and circumstances evolve.
+Nominate a stakeholder within your organisation to act as a client lifecycle management (CLM) technology partner.
+Within this role, they should operate as a conductor, rather than just another siloed vendor.
 In viewing the business as an orchestra, and enlisting stakeholders to select their tools and play them in tune and in unison, the impact on the client experience and the wider business operations will be demonstrably better.

 3. Choosing the wrong system

-Clean and consolidated data stands at the heart of good client lifecycle management, and KPIs should span a cohesive client journey and experience, your staff and organisational structures and the products and services you deliver.
-By creating an efficient process that spans multiple systems and jurisdictions, onboarding and the lifecycle thereafter will be simple and accessible for clients and the business as a while.
+Clean and consolidated data stands at the heart of good client lifecycle management, and KPIs should span a cohesive client journey and experience, your staff and organisational structures, and the products and services you deliver.
+By creating an efficient process that spans multiple systems and jurisdictions, onboarding and the lifecycle thereafter will be simple and accessible for clients and the business for a while.
 With accessible and palatable data, advisors can make timely, proactive decisions, and identify and address the blockers that stand in the way of good client and business management.